open-cmuq/schedule-genius/utils/soc-scraper/README.md

 - Contains the schedule as students see it
 - Also deals with multiple sections and lecture/recitation pairing

+Limitations:
+- Doesn't work for Jarrin's trial schedules
+- Prerequisite information doesn't include the minimum grade needed (Necessary?)
+- Not as in depth as the other scraper (Information may or not be needed anyways)

 It outputs a json which contains the schedule.json, which has the following format:
 ```
 "courses": [